knowm/jspice/README.md

 JSpice performs DC Sweep Analysis using the following process:

-The DC Operating Point is calculated using a specified start value.
+1. The DC Operating Point is calculated using a specified start value.
-The value from the source is incremented and another DC Operating Point is calculated.
+1. The value from the source is incremented and another DC Operating Point is calculated.
-The increment value is added again and the process continues until the stop value is reached.
+1. The increment value is added again and the process continues until the stop value is reached.
-The result is displayed on the Grapher View.
+1. The result is displayed in a chart.

 Assumptions: Capacitors are treated as open circuits, inductors as shorts.
 Only DC values for voltage and current sources are used.